Majors, Minors, Concentrations, Certificates & Other Programs

 - Bachelor of Arts

-- Certification: NJ Teaching Credentials with B.A. in Interdisciplinary Studies: Early Childhood Education (P–3), Elementary Education (K–6), and English as a Second Language (ESL), each with Teacher of Students with Disabilities Endorsement
+- Certification: NJ Teaching Credentials with B.A. in Interdisciplinary Studies: Early Childhood Education (P–3), and Elementary Education (K–6) with option for Language Arts/Literacy Middle School Endorsement, each with Teacher of Students with Disabilities Endorsement.

 Mathematics